 For assistance in pursuing a qui tam action and understanding the Federal False Claims act, you will require aggressive and knowledgeable whistleblower representation.

-Yes.
+Under federal and state law, an individual has the right to sue.
 If the fraudulent activity harms both the federal government and a state with an appropriate False Claims Act, it is possible to sue under more than one law at the same time.
-If you know about a fraud which is damaging to more than one government be sure to raise this issue with a qui tam lawyer.
-It may significantly increase the potential recovery available, the scope of the case, and even the attorney’s interest in pursuing the matter on your behalf.
+If an individual knows about a fraud which is damaging to more than one government, they should be sure to raise this issue with a qui tam lawyer.
+It may significantly increase the potential recovery available, the scope of the case, and even the attorney’s interest in pursuing the matter on the individual’s behalf.

 Any truly fraudulent activity that involves government funds could be the subject of a False Claims Act case.
 Fraudulent practices that have been the subject of successful qui tam lawsuits include: